Concept | Model maintenance

 Note

-Most of these metrics are the initial metrics drawn from the Design node or Automation node when building the model version.
+Most of these metrics show the initial metric values drawn from the Design node or Automation node when building the model version.
 However, drift metrics come from the model evaluations that are stored in a Model Evaluation Stores (MES).

 The MES must be held in the same project as the saved model of the model version we are evaluating.
 You can configure the MES to opt out of the Govern sync if needed.
 Otherwise, metrics are updated anytime the evaluation is run.